Ellen DeGeneres surprises Jimmy Kimmel with big gift to celebrate son's recovery

 "You should be at work!" joked Kimmel.

+Several hours later, Kimmel posted a touching thank you note to the Children's Hospital Los Angeles team and to DeGeneres:

-But DeGeneres isn't done yet.
+But DeGeneres isn't done giving just yet.
 She's hoping to raise another $1 million for Children's Hospital, and asked fans to donate again.

 We suspect the season of giving isn't done yet for these two.